ismaelcar/lighthouse/README.md

-# Lighthouse with RGB led
+# Lighthouse with RGB led for Arduino

 Lighthouse simulation using an RGB led.